foysalthecode/postgreSQL-essentials/readme.md

     update students set grade = "C" where student_id in (1,2) -> this will change first and second student grade value to C

+# DELETE

+    delete from students where grade = "C" delete from students where age > 20 and grade = "B+"